IanAWatson/Molecular_Property_Profile/README.md

 to compare the new molecules with one or more existing collections.
 Answering questions like:

-* How does the mean atom count differ between the collections
+* How does the mean atom count differ between these collections?
-* Does this collection have more rotatable bonds
+* Does this collection have more rotatable bonds?
 * How does `arbitrary molecular property` differ between collections?

 The tool works in three phases.